TheBeachLab/myComputing/video.md

 `sudo modprobe v4l2loopback video_nr=9`

-This will create a virtual video device `/dev/video9`
+This will create a virtual video device `/dev/video9`.
+You can also create more than one virtual camera and label them:

+`sudo modprobe v4l2loopback devices=2 video_nr=10,20 card_label=TimerCam,StreamCam`

-When you want to remove the device use `sudo rmprobe v4l2loopback`
+When you want to remove the device use `sudo modprobe -r v4l2loopback` or `sudo rmprobe v4l2loopback`.
+Finally remember to rebuild the kernel module every time you update the kernel!

 ### OBS Studio Plugin